fredbi/flaminem-testbed/README.md

 > Disclaimer: for the sake of this demonstration I've kept the Dockerfile simple and compatible with most docker versions running around.
 > It is almost directly copied from the official keycloak repo to build docker images: `https://github.com/keycloak/keycloak-containers`.
 > As a consequence the build is pretty crude, in particular when it comes to download maven dependencies (on my dev env, it takes more than 1h...).
->
-> The keycloak image built from source for this demonstration is also much larger than a production one (~ 2 GB instead of ~ 850 MB):
-> for debugging purpose, I've omitted the removal of the maven stuff.

 ```bash
 hack/build-all-images.sh